 For property tax purposes, residential and non-residential property owned by individuals and legal entities are considered taxable objects.
 The tax base is the total area of residential and non-residential property.
-The tax rate is up to 1.5% of the minimum wage per 1 sq.m. of the taxable base (in 2025 the minimum wage is UAH 8 000 or \approx USD 191.4, thus UAH 120 per sq.m.).
+The tax rate is up to 1.5% of the minimum wage per 1 sq.m. of the taxable base (in 2024 the minimum wage is UAH 7 100 or USD 178).